polkadot-fellows/RFCs/text/0000-rewards.md

 We want all polkadot subsystems be profitable for validataors, because otherwise operators might profit from running modified code.
 In particular, almost all rewards in Kusama/Polkadot should come from work done securing parachains, primarily approval checking, but also backing, availability, and support of XCMP.

+Among these task, our highest priorities must be approval checks, which ensure soundness, and sending availability chunks to approval checkers.
+We prove backers must be paid strictly less than approval checkers.

-At present though, validators' rewards have relatively little relationship to validators operating costs, in terms of bandwidth and CPU time.
+At present though, [validators' rewards](https://wiki.polkadot.network/docs/maintain-guides-validator-payout) have relatively little relationship to validators operating costs, in terms of bandwidth and CPU time.
 Worse, polkadot's scaling makes us particular vulnerable "no-shows" caused by validators skipping their approval checks.

 We're particularly concernned about hardware specks impact upon the number of parachain cores.
 We've requested relatively low spec machines so far, only four physical CPU cores, although some run even lower specs like only two physical CPU cores.
 Alone, rewards cannot fix our low speced validator problem, but rewards and outreach together should far more impact than either alone.